 Hoffman House Scooters

-If there’s one thing that that Amish know, it’s how to commute 19th-century style.
+If there’s one thing that the Amish know, it’s how to commute 19th-century style.
 Ship your kid off like the Pennsylvania Dutch on one of these brightly-colored scooters with a kid-friendly 12-inch wheelbase.
 It even includes a kickstand and basket!
 If their barns, furniture, and pretzels are any indication, the craftsmanship on these things is top notch.

 Ages: 5 – 12